How to Get to Hakone

 To make the same journey from Shin-Osaka Station via Odawara Station takes between 160 to 200 minutes / JPY12,640 and requires an additional transfer between shinkansen services at either Nagoya Station or Shizuoka, before reaching Odawara and finally, onto Hakone-Yumoto Station.

-10 THINGS TO DO IN HAKONE & WHERE TO STAY
+15 THINGS TO DO AROUND HAKONE & WHERE TO STAY

 Hakone is one of Japan’s most famous and popular ‘onsen’ (natural hot spring) towns.
 Home to a huge range of accommodation, great restaurants, museum, galleries and outdoor attractions, Hakone is within easy reach of the capital and offers visitors some of the best views of Mount Fuji to the west.
-Our ’10 Things To Do In Hakone & Where To Stay’ page has lots of great tips and suggestions of what’s on offer on including the best areas to stay when there.
+Our ’15 Things to Do Around Hakone & Where to Stay’ page has lots of great tips and suggestions of what’s on offer on including the best areas to stay when there.

 BOOK WITH US!
 NAGANO’S NO.1 TOUR & CHARTER OPERATOR